-Miller Thomson’s Toronto/Markham office hires approximately 9-10 students in their second year of law school for the summer program.
-Students who apply through the Toronto recruitment process will work from the Toronto office.
+Miller Thomson’s Toronto/Vaughan office hires approximately 10-12 students in their second year of law school for the summer program.
+Students who apply through the Toronto recruitment process should indicate if they are applying for the Vaughan office.

-In addition to the various assignments students will be engaged in, our office offers training in substantive law and practical skills-based training.
-Some highlights of our student continuing legal education programming include seminars on Small Claims proceedings, drafting pleadings, legal research, legal writing, motions, corporate services, litigation 101, professionalism, practice management and public speaking, to name a few.
+In addition to a variety of assignments that students will be engaged in with our lawyers, Miller Thomson provides practical and substantive skills-based training.
+Some highlights of our student continuing legal education programming include seminars on a variety of advocacy and corporate topics, including, due diligence for transactions, incorporation and minute book reviews, legal research and writing, Small Claims proceedings, drafting pleadings, preparing and attending motions, professionalism, practice management and public speaking, to name a few.
 Our students are also encouraged to attend all firm-wide in-house continuing legal education seminars.

 Social & Charitable Events